 The claim for meals must represent actual, reasonable and necessary expenses for meals, subject to the maximums provided in 4.02, below.
-Meals included in the cost of lodging or registration fees are not reimbursable.
+Meals included in the cost of lodging (e.g., a continental breakfast at a hotel) or registration fees (e.g., a lunch included in a conference) are not reimbursable if provided as part of lodging, conference, or registration fees.
 The appointing authority or designee may grant individual exceptions if the employee provides written justification.